 Members of ESL KidStuff can access all of our print materials - flashcards, worksheets and craft sheets - for the low cost of US$29 per year (or even better, US$48 for 2 years).
 If you compare this to the cost of buying flashcards, worksheet books, song CDs and classroom readers in shops or online, you’ll agree that it is an incredibly good deal.

-We have over 20,000 members from all over the world.
-Our first member was teaching in Korea and our most recent member at this time of writing (11 October, 2016) is in Le Chesnay, France.
+We have over 21,000 members from all over the world.
+Our first member was teaching in Korea and our most recent member at this time of writing (23 February, 2017) is in Haute Savoie, France.

 Most of our members are ESL teachers, many teaching abroad but quite a lot teaching in their home countries.
 We also have members who are not ESL teachers - kindergarten and primary school teachers, doctors (who use our health flashcards to help little kids explain their illness), social workers, child psychologists, autism carers, parents (who teach English to their kids) and even a university professor (loves using our Halloween flashcards and worksheets when teaching US culture).

 Becoming a member is easy - just click on the “Register” link at the top of the page to join and see samples of our print materials.

 ... there were 5 English teachers.
 They were all from different lands: one from the US, one from Canada, one from England, one from Australia and one from Japan.
 They were all living and teaching English in Japan.

 Even though they were from different countries, they had a lot in common: they all taught English to kids and LOVED their students.
 But ... they were also over-worked, over-stressed and had barely enough time to prepare their lessons.
 The life of a kids’ English teacher was not an easy one.